 Biblically, the occult is any practice that tries to gain supernatural power, abilities, or knowledge apart from the creator God.
 The Bible is clear regarding what the Eternal thinks about man's foolish attempts to circumvent Him.

-There shall not be found among you anyone who makes his son or his daughter to pass through the fire (child sacrifices), or that uses divination (an occult practice), or an observer of times (one who foretells lucky or unlucky days), or a fortune teller, or a witch (sorcerer)
+There shall not be found among you anyone who makes his son or his daughter to pass through the fire (child sacrifices), or that uses divination, or an observer of times (one who foretells lucky or unlucky days), or a fortune teller, or a witch (sorcerer)

 A person can be involved in activities others find occult-like without actually belonging to a cult-like group.
-On the other hand, a person can be a member of a cult yet not involve himself or herself in the occult.
+On the other hand, a person can be a member of a cult yet not involve himself or herself in activities of a questionable nature.

 There are a variety of beliefs and practices that are part of the occult.
 Some of the more popular manifestations include astrology, white (sometimes called "good") and black (sometimes labeled "bad" or "evil") magic, clairvoyance, dream interpretation, fortune telling, horoscopes, references to "karma," mediums, the study of metaphysics and necromancy.